VinzenzKlass/anaplan-sdk/docs/guides/transactional.md

 ### Resetting List Index w/o data loss

-Lists holding large sets of transactional data that are frequently updated, will often produce a `List index limit` Warning.
+Lists holding large sets of tr data that are frequently updated, will often produce a `List index limit` Warning.
 To automate this tedious task without losing any data, we can perform four simple steps:

 1. Export the list data and either hold it in memory or save it.